-The fire safety assessment of each apartment or duplex building will begin with an assessment of the original intended fire safety strategy design (Dig, 1 step 2).
-Consulting, in the first instance, with the relevant granted Fire Safety Certificate (FSC) application(s)), the FSC as granted, and their associated documentation.
+The fire safety assessment of each apartment or duplex building should begin with an assessment of the intended fire safety strategy design (Diagram.
+1, Step 2).
+This is followed by consulting, in the first instance, with the relevant granted Fire Safety Certificate (FSC) application(s)), the FSC as granted, and their associated documentation.
 Where a FSC is not available or does not exist, the requirements of the Building Regulations as existed at the time of construction, or other relevant standards, where appropriate, should be applied.

-See Dig 1 step 2, to determine the relevant iteration of Technical Guidance Document B that may be applicable to each apartment building.
+See Diagram.1, Step 2, to determine the relevant iteration of Technical Guidance Document B that may be applicable to each apartment building.